All my recipes are easy.

 Elderberry Ginger Cider Recipe

-My boon of elderberry enabled me to, in addition to making tons of elderberry syrup, make elderberry ginger cider - a variation on fire cider.
-For this one, I rely on ginger and honey as a base and kept it simple yet strong.
-It's delicious and I'll use it the way you...
+Updated 11/30/2023 Elderberry Ginger Cider Recipe My boon of elderberry enabled me to, in addition to making tons of elderberry syrup, make elderberry ginger cider - a variation of fire cider.
+For this one, I relied on ginger and honey as a base and kept it simple yet...

 Roasted Vegetables – Healthy or Not Healthy?